-1. GENERAL REQUIREMENTS - All Electrical Vehicle Charging Systems shall comply with the applicable sections of the California Electrical Code, including Article 625.

-2. EQUIPMENT HEIGHT - The coupling means of the Electric Vehicle Supply Equipment shall be stored at a height of 18 - 48 inches above the finished floor.
-(CEC Art 625.29(B)).

-3. LISTED EQUIPMENT - All Electric Vehicle Supply Equipment shall be listed by a nationally recognized testing laboratory.

-4. FASTENED IN PLACE - Level 2 Electric Vehicle Supply Equipment must be permanently connected and fastened in place in accordance with the manufacturer's installation instructions.
-(CEC Art.625.13).

-5. PROTECTION FROM PHYSICAL DAMAGE - Electrical Vehicle Supply Equipment shall be protected against vehicle impact damage when located in the path of a vehicle.
+- 1. GENERAL REQUIREMENTS All Electrical Vehicle Charging Systems shall comply with the applicable sections of the 2016 California Electrical Code, including Article 625. - 2.
+EQUIPMENT LOCATION The coupling means of the electric vehicle supply equipment shall be stored at a height of 18 48 inches above the finished floor.
+(CEC Art 625.50) - 3.
+LISTED EQUIPMENT All electric vehicle supply equipment shall be listed by a nationally recognized testing laboratory. - 4.
+FASTENED IN PLACE Where the electric vehicle supply equipment or charging system is fastened in place, the usable length of the output cable shall be measured from the cable exit of the electric vehicle supply equipment or charging system to the face of the electric vehicle connector.
+(CEC Art.
+625.17.
+C.2). - 5.
+PROTECTION FROM PHYSICAL DAMAGE Electrical Vehicle Supply Equipment shall be protected against vehicle impact damage when located in the path of a vehicle.
 In order to avoid the installation of a substantial pipe bollard as an equipment guard, locate the Electrical Vehicle Supply Equipment on a garage side wall, out of vehicular path.
-(See sample drawing below) (CEC Art.
-110.27(B))

-6. IF MORE THAN 60 AMPS - When EV charging equipment is rated at more than 60 amps, the disconnect means shall be provided and installed in a readily accessible location and shall be capable of being locked on the open position.
 (CEC Art.
-625.23)

-For additional information on preparing your home for electric vehicle charging, refer to Southern California Edison's "THE ELECTRICIANS GUIDE: Installing Electric Vehicle Charging Stations at Single-Family Homes"
+110.27(B)) - 6.
+IF MORE THAN 60 AMPS- When equipment is rated at more than 60 amps or more than 150 volts to ground, the disconnect means shall be provided and installed in a readily accessible location and shall be capable of being locked on the open position.
+(CEC Art.
+625.42 & article 110.25)

+SAMPLE ELECTRICAL PLAN FOR LEVEL 2 ELECTRIC VEHICLE CHARGER CIRCUIT INSTALLATION